Your morning routine can make or break your day. The more you up your morning game, the better you will feel for the rest of the day.

-Again, don’t wake up with Facebook and don’t write a quick reply to that message/email before getting out of bed.
+Again, don’t wake up with social media and don’t write a quick reply to that message/email before getting out of bed.
 Below you’ll find a myriad of valuable things to do with the precious first minutes of your day.

 Make yourself better

 The best thing to do with your limited time in the morning?

 Be the best, learn more than the rest!Tweet

 You live in the knowledge economy.
 The more you know, the more you’re worth.
 You’ll do more impact on a daily basis, help more people, and become better proportional to the amount of knowledge you already have.

 But you already know that.
 So, what better time to increase your worth than in the morning as you start your day.
 Make the person who you’re today a bit better than the person you were yesterday.